Preparing for technical interviews at FAANG companies takes time and effort given their difficult and challenging processes.

-At Interview Kickstart, we have guided over 3,500 engineers as they prepared to successfully interview at FAANG and other top-tier companies.
-With many of our Technical Instructors and Career Coaches having worked at these FAANG companies before, we are very aware of what it takes to prepare for these tough technical interviews.
+At Interview Kickstart, we have successfully helped over 3,500 engineers prepare for interviews at FAANG and other top-tier companies.
+With many of our technical instructors and career coaches having worked at FAANG companies, we know exactly how to prepare for these tough technical interviews.

 Google Interview Process